Actindo-AG/Documentation/DatabaseAndReporting/Overview/02_Features.md

 # Key features

-Access, retrieve and manage all your data quickly and centrally with the Actindo *Database and reporting* module:
+Access, retrieve, and manage all your data quickly and centrally with the Actindo *Database and reporting* module:

 - Access all your databases via the SQL console
     SQL queries can be executed directly in the interactive console to retrieve any data contained in your databases.
 Both read-only and write operations are supported.